larsvers/test-readme/README.md

 <a href="#d3-geoPolygon" name="d3-geoPolygon">#</a> d3.<b>geoPolygon</b>([_geo_, _projection_])

-Transforms a GeoJSON geography into a Polygon or MultiPolygon.
-It is useful in combination with [`.polygonPoints()`](#d3-polygonPoints) to filter out point location data beyond the base geography.

-_geo_ is a GeoJSON of the base geography. _projection_ is the applied projection function.
+Transforms a GeoJSON geography into a Polygon or MultiPolygon. _geo_ is a GeoJSON of the base geography. _projection_ is the applied projection function.

 <a href="#d3-polygonPoints" name="d3-polygonPoints">#</a> d3.<b>polygonPoints</b>([_data_, _polygon_])